 Staff from FabLab Cardiff have travelled to China to showcase, share with and promote to students and businesses the facilities available at FabLab Cardiff.

-Funding from Santander’s Outward Mobility programme enabled Martijn Gommeren, Cardiff Met’s FabLab Manager and Kit Kaye, a Technical Specialist, to travel to the annual large-scale Fab12 conference, held this year in Shenzhen, where more than 1,000 worldwide Fab Labs gathered to share, collaborate, explore and fabricate.
+Santander’s Outward Mobility programme enabled Martijn Gommeren, Cardiff Met’s FabLab Manager and Kit Kaye, a Technical Specialist, to travel to the annual large-scale Fab12 conference, held this year in Shenzhen, where more than 1,000 worldwide Fab Labs gathered to share, collaborate, explore and fabricate.

 Short for ‘fabrication laboratory,’ the network of global laboratories are linked to Massachusetts Institute of Technology and are equipped with technologies for 3D printing, laser cutting, vinyl plotting, electronics and programing to re-produce or create virtually anything.